Reliable electricity when you need it.

 Why members benefit from a diverse supply

 Wind and hydro-power also are important parts of Associated’s generation mix.
 But there’s a difference.
 They only produce electricity when wind and water are plentiful enough to make turbines spin.
-Generation from renewable sources, like solar, typically don’t match members’ peak use times — early in the morning on a winter day or late in the day during the summertime.
+Generation from renewable sources, like solar, typically doesn’t match members’ peak use times — early in the morning on a winter day or late in the day during the summertime.
 This mismatch is why having a diverse power supply, with a foundation of around-the-clock resources like coal and gas, is important.

 It’s a balance